eschen42/log4cmd/README.md

 - The configuration specifies a default value for `src` (the [Log Source](#log-source), see below for details).
   - Therefore the `src` argument is optional.

+### Invocation via convenience scripts

-To do this more succinctly, you can also use one of the "convenience scripts" for general purpose logging:
+To make invocations more succinct, you can also use one of the "convenience scripts" for general purpose logging:

 - `log_debug.cmd`
 - `log_info.cmd`